 Assistant Professor.
 To be eligible for appointment at the rank of assistant professor, a faculty member normally is expected to hold the earned doctor's degree or its equivalent and must possess strong potential for development as a teacher and scholar.
 For disciplines that do not offer a doctoral degree, the terminal degree available in that field is required.
-For practicing physicians and other doctoral level clinicians who are eligible for clinical Board certification, certification by the appropriate certifying medical board (if applicable) is required.
+For practicing physicians and other doctoral level clinicians who are eligible for clinical Board certification, certification by the appropriate certifying medical board (if applicable) is generally required.
+Board-eligible physicians who have completed or are actively participating in a specialty fellowship program are eligible for appointment at this rank.